This course examines the social, cultural, political and economic exchanges and interactions of the Atlantic World circa 1492–circa 1825.

 Course Requirements Checklist

-There will be 3 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
+There will be 3 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each.
 Each thread must be 400 words in length and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 3 other classmates’ threads.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 250 words in length.

 The student will write a 4–5-page (approximately 1,200 words) critical response essay in current Turabian format to The Mission.

 The student will complete a research exercise utilizing the assigned websites.